neuromore/Doc/neuromoreStudio/Biosensors.md

 Supported Platforms: Windows, OSX

-##OSX
+##Using a Muse on OSX

 Please note that a special Muse IO version is required to run it with OSX.
 There was a bug in Muse-IO when connecting multiple Muses that InteraXon fixed for us (thanks so much for that Tom! :)).
-Please download the fix version from: [Click Here](https://neuromore-update-studio.s3.amazonaws.com/MuseIO_OSCFix_3_7_0_OSX.zip">)
+Please download the fix version from: [Click Here](https://neuromore-update-studio.s3.amazonaws.com/MuseIO_OSCFix_3_7_0_OSX.zip)

 Make sure to first install the official Muse SDK for OSX as the fixed Muse IO application will only work with that installed.
 Extract the zip file to a new folder.
 Now, when going to Press 'Tools'->'Start Muse IO', choose the Muse IO application from the new folder where you extracted the fix.